Meet the Breton delegation at the Marine Energy Wales Conference!

 On the French side, momentum is just as strong: the government has just launched a major tender for 10 GW, 50% of which is from floating wind.
 For Brittany specifically, this represents an expansion of 500 MW of floating wind power in southern Brittany and the 1.2 GW BNO floating wind project — with strong government support for port infrastructure.

-For the developers of these projects, on both sides of the Channel, Brittany is a natural partner.
-Our region boasts a comprehensive industrial ecosystem: over 200 companies specialising in marine energy.
-Positioned across the entire value chain – metal and shipbuilding, maritime operations, engineering consultancies, marine science and technology, and more – and across all technologies, they already supply project developers in France and internationally.
-Find them in our directory of Breton MRE stakeholders.
+For the developers on both sides of the Channel, Brittany and Wales are natural partner.
+Our regions boast a comprehensive industrial ecosystem specialized in marine energy.
+Positioned across the entire value chain – metal and shipbuilding, maritime operations, engineering consultancies, marine science and technology, and more – and across all technologies.

 Our stand at MEWC will be decked out in the colours of BrestPort: come and find us there to chat, arrange a meeting, or simply discover what Brittany has to offer.